Fully distribution-free center-outward rank tests for multiple-output regression and MANOVA

-Plugging these estimators into the score~$\bf J$---this include the standardization factor and the numerical evaluation of ${\bf F}^{\boldsymbol\varepsilon}_{0;\pms}$---yields data-driven (order-statistic-driven) scores~${\bf J}\n$.\footnote {Similar data-driven score ideas have been proposed in the univariate context by \cite{DJurec00}.} Conditionally on the order statistic, the corresponding test statistic is still distribution-free and its (conditional) critical values remain unconditionally correct.
+Plugging these estimators into the score~$\bf J$---this {includes} the standardization factor and the numerical evaluation of ${\bf F}^{\boldsymbol\varepsilon}_{0;\pms}$---yields data-driven (order-statistic-driven) scores~${\bf J}\n$; similar data-driven scores have been proposed in the univariate case by \cite{DJurec00}.
+Conditionally on the order statistic, the corresponding test statistic is still distribution-free and its (conditional) critical values yield unconditionally correct size.
 However, these critical values involve the order statistic: the resulting tests therefore no longer are ranks tests but permutation tests.\footnote{A {\it permutation test }is a test enjoying {\it Neyman $\alpha$-structure} with respect to the sufficient and complete order statistic.} The theoretical properties, feasibility, and finite-sample performance of this data-driven approach should be explored and numerically assessed---this is, however, beyond the scope of this paper and we leave it for future research.